XYReMind/SimpleDash/README.md

 python3/python app.py

-The open the port shown on the terminal
+Then open the port shown on the terminal